Rahul Bose

-Early life
+Early life and education

 Rahul Bose was born to father Rupen and mother Kumud Bose on 27 July 1967.
+His father is Bengali while his mother is part Punjabi and part Marathi.
+His maternal grandfather was Lieutenant-General S. P. P. Thorat.

 Bose's first acting role was at the age of six when he played the lead character in a school play, Tom, the Piper's Son.
 As a child he took an interest in sports after his mother introduced him to boxing and rugby union.
 He also played cricket and was coached by former India cricket captain Mansoor Ali Khan Pataudi.

 He is an alumnus of the Cathedral and John Connon School in Mumbai.
 After being rejected by a number of American universities, Bose attended Sydenham College.
 While at the college he played on the school's rugby team and competed in the Western India Championships, winning a silver medal in boxing.
 After his mother's death in 1987, Bose began working as a copywriter at Rediffusion and was later promoted to advertising creative director.
 Bose left the job to become a full-time actor after the release of his first film, English, August.